data-provider/website/website/versioned_docs/version-2.1.2/api-provider.md

 A Provider defines an specific resource of a data origin.

-When we create a Provider, we'll get a provider instance that should be alive during the whole live of our application, as it is going to be at charge of the cache, avoiding unnecesary resources compsumption while the data origin has not changed.
+When we create a Provider, we'll get a provider instance that should be alive during the whole live of our application, as it is going to be at charge of the cache, avoiding unnecessary resources consumption while the data origin has not changed.

 > The Provider class should not be used directly to create providers.
 It is the base from which specific origins implementations should extend.
 Here are described the arguments and options that are common to all origins addons.
 For specific options of each addon please read its own documentation.